 • Great for developing skills and learning to smooth out the trail/pick better lines

 All of the above tend to make a hardtail a great choice for a beginner rider.
 Cheaper options mean you don’t have to commit to as much financially, only to find that mountain biking might not be for you.
-The lack of rear suspension (or a rear “shock” as you may hear it referred to as) also means it’s a lot easier/cheaper to maintain as there are less moving parts that will need regular servicing.
+The lack of rear suspension (or a rear “shock” as you may hear it referred to as) also means it’s a lot easier/cheaper to maintain as there are fewer moving parts that need regular servicing.

-At the higher end (and price point) of the hardtail spectrum, with the right components and a carbon frame you can find hardtails sub 10kg in weight.
-Perfect if you’re planning on riding long distances as it’s less fatiguing to pedal, or if you’re racing as it should help give you a better power to weight ratio (free speed)!
+At the higher end (and price point) of the hardtail spectrum, with the right components and a carbon frame, you can find hardtails sub 10kg in weight.
+Perfect if you’re planning on riding long distances as it’s less fatiguing to pedal, or if you’re racing as it should help give you a better power-to-weight ratio (free speed)!

 The Benefits of Full-Suspension MTB